pablo-clueless/pablo-clueless/README.md

    <img src="https://res.cloudinary.com/pabloclueless/image/upload/v1704414870/samson_okunola_ebg3w1.png" width="100%" >
 </p>

 Samson Okunola is a developer with over 3 years experience in design and development.
 He was born and raised in Lagos, Nigeria.
 He is a lover of the web and the endless possibilities of the web fuels his passion.
 He constantly endeavor to get better and surpass his threshold and deliver outstanding results.
-He is currently building things as an [indie developer](https://www.quora.com/Whats-the-definition-of-indie-developer).
+He is currently building things as an freelance developer.

 As a developer, Samson's expertise includes React, Next.js, Vue, Javascript, Typescript, Expressjs and a wide range of related frameworks and libraries.
 He has experience with Three.js and WebGL, Python, along with CSS and Sass.
 Everything a web based project might need.
 He also does cross-platform mobile development using React-Native.